How do you determine the SHA-256 or SHA-512 checksum of a file?

 Relacionado con producto(s)

-A hash value is shown in hexadecimal format, which means that spaces and the case of the letters are not relevant and serve only for legibility.
+A hash value is shown in hexadecimal format, which means that spaces and the case of the letters are not relevant and serve only for easier reading.

 You can find, download and use any program in the internet for calculating an SHA256 or SHA512 hash value.

 In order to make it easier to calculate the hash value you can download the following batch file.
-You then drag-and-drop the file to be checked to this batch file (or to a link).
-The hash value is then displayed in the Windows editor:
+You you can use drag-and-drop in the Windows Explorer.
+Just drop the file to be checked to this batch file.
+The hash values (SHA256 and SHA512) are is calculated and displayed in the Windows editor:

 109483101_Hash_FileToTxt.zip (1 KB)